matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 * Room visibility : public / private.
 Up to the user.
 * A user could have multiple of them

+Small note about encryption:

+Clients should notify the user that encryption shouldn't be enabled on 'big room'.
+(1) On a side note, end-to-end encrypted rooms with a very large number of 'followers' don't make a lot of change.

+TODO (1) : Define what large room means and what is the recommanded maximum number of participants in a E2EE room.

 **UI considerations :**

 * Should make clear that this room is owned by a specific user.